artzuks/fuzzerwuzzer/README.md

  the default value of 54 is used.
 There is no limit to how many tests can be specified in the file but since python has memory limits when opening and reading files, large files might require adjustments to the python interpreter memory limits.
-Please refer to the documentation of the default IP tests for valid ranges for individual fields
+Please refer to the documentation of the default IP tests for valid ranges for individual fields.
+An example file is included in the IP_Settings folder.

  Default values:
  ```